Here are my thoughts on how I conceptualise lumbo-sacral segment dysfunction (LS) and approach the treatment of this area.

 Of course, these ideas are hypothetical, not theoretical, being a set of empirical observations that I’ve tried to put into a framework.

 Hopefully, you will find them interesting and already see these patterns in your practice.
-It might be worth a look at this article I wrote back in 2002 for some context on the terms and definitions I will use later.
+It might be worth a look at this article for some context on the terms and definitions I will use later.

 I’ll gradually (and hopefully) add some videos over the next few months.

-Looking back, it seemed to me that the model of spinal functioning taught at the BSO at this time had two primary features;
+Looking back, it seemed to me that the model of spinal functioning taught at the BSO at that time had two primary features;

 - Palpation and passive movement could reveal what one wanted to know about the ‘state’ of a spinal joint.
 Active movements were not so necessary and were more used to see global or regional ranges of movement and pain states.

 - HVT manipulation of the affected spinal joint did not need to be direction specific.
 Any thrust technique to the target joint would help as well as any other.

 A feature of the BSO approach at this time was its lack of specificity.
 It is important to emphasise that the BSO tutors were aware of this and that this was seen as a positive thing in that it was more pragmatic or realistic.
 So my comments in this respect should not be seen as critical or pejorative – on the contrary.